-The user can only use it to visualize the performed trajectory on the Customer Dashboard and download the corresponding KML data.
-If the user wants to record the customer outputs of the sensor, they can record the corresponding ROS topics or log the messages received.
+The user can only use it to visualize the performed trajectory on the User Dashboard and download the corresponding KML data.
+If the user wants to record the user outputs of the sensor, they can record the corresponding ROS topics or log the messages received.

 The user can connect an external drive (minimum write speed 100 MB/s) to the Vision-RTK 2 through the USB-C port for additional storage.
+Although this port supports USB sticks and HDD, we recommend using an SSD, as the writing speeds advertised in some of these commercial devices differ from the actual speeds, creating gaps in the recorded data stream.
 To record the bags in this device, the user must select "External" in the "Log location" field.
 Once the drive reaches total capacity, the logger will overwrite the beginning of the recording.
+In case power is lost, the expected behavior is that only the last bit of the log is lost.
+To achieve this, the recordings are split into several files, where the system regularly flushes data to the disk.